 And Sweden and England and France and Germany and Norway and Spain….Do we need to keep going?
-Turns out flying doesn’t have to be expensive — especially if you are living in Lithuania.
+Turns out flying doesn’t have to be expensive — especially if you are spending your semester abroad in Lithuania.

 Hey Lithuania, we have great news for you.
-Vilnius is a hot spot for a few budget airlines which means you can fly for cheap in the right situation.
+The capital city, Vilnius, is a hot spot for a few budget airlines which means you often find some of the best flight deals.
 Save money and see the world by taking dreamy vacations all over Europe?
 Yes, please.